coreos/fleet/Documentation/using-the-client.md

 $ fleetctl submit examples/*
 ```

-Submission of units to a fleet cluster does not cause them to be scheduled out to specific hosts.
-The unit should be visible in a `fleetctl list-unit-files` command, but have no reported state, and hence not listed in `fleetctl list-units`.
+Submission of units to a fleet cluster does not cause them to be scheduled.

-### Remove units from the cluster
+The unit will be visible in a `fleetctl list-unit-files` command, but have no reported state in `fleetctl list-units`.

 A unit can be removed from a cluster with the `destroy` command: